Let’s bust some myths!

 At Bedfordshire, our tariffs to enrol on a course are lower than some other universities, for several reasons.

-• We are committed to opening up higher education to students who wouldn’t normally consider it.
-More than 40% of our students come from families with no history of attending university.
+- We are committed to opening up higher education to students who wouldn’t normally consider it.
+More than 50% of our students have parents who didn't attend university themselves.
 We ask these students to defy expectations and, in return, we support them every step of the way to become educated, employable and entrepreneurial global citizens

 Asking for a lower tariff by no means translates into a lower-quality degree.
 Our teaching rates alongside many other more established universities in national teaching awards.
 And our academics and postgraduate students undertake world-leading research at our 10 faculty research institutes.
 Read more about what we offer in Why Bedfordshire?